Saint-Pol-sur-Mer

 Saint-Pol-sur-Mer (/fr/, literally Saint-Pol on Sea; Sint-Pols; Picard: Saint-Po-dsu-Mér) is a former commune in the Nord department in northern France.
 Since 9 December 2010, it is part of the commune of Dunkirk.
 In 2022 it had 20,346 inhabitants.
 It is the second-largest suburb of the city of Dunkirk, and is almost encircled by it.

+The commune was created in 1877, by its territory being detached from Petite-Synthe.